Using a Postmark Starter Template

 Choose a template to get started

-Navigate into one of your Postmark Servers, and click on "Templates".
-For this example we're going to walk you though on using our "Welcome" starter template.
+For this example, we’re going to walk you though on using our Welcome template.

 Preview your template

 Since Postmark’s Templates can involve sending dynamic data, we’ve made it easier for you to preview your template with Postmark’s test variable editor.
 Start by editing the JSON variables and the preview will update automatically.

 Please note that test variables are not saved with a template since they’re solely for test purposes.

 If you need to make any changes to your template click on the “Edit” tab on the editor.
 Here you’ll be able to edit the HTML and Text versions of your email.

 Keep in mind that if you're using a Postmark template in conjunction with a Postmark layout, there may be some parts which you'll need to edit directly in the layout rather than the template itself.
 For example, the product name and company details:

 You might notice that Postmark’s Starter Templates include the CSS in a style block in the head of the email, instead of inline with the content like most email clients prefer.
 This is because Postmark will automatically inline those styles when the email is delivered.
 This makes it easier for you to edit while still bringing all the benefits and reliability of inlining.

 We’re also using our very own templating syntax called Mustachio.
 This originally has its roots with Mustache, but includes a few advanced features that make the language even more powerful.
 Check out the Mustachio Wiki for a quick how-to on syntax usage.